mikalv/anything2ed25519/README.md

     	Filename to write public key to (default "id_ed25519.pub") -write
     	When true it writes the private and public keys to file (default true)

+The command is intended to work with pipes.
+Example:
+	echo 'never lose a key again 81S1r8zpVuFjpJ5odwDTmplp4HZ5JskQ' | anything2ed25519
 ```

 ## Install (for golang users)